-2.00 hours lecture weekly, 3.00 hours lab weekly Students learn to prepare and present a multimedia portfolio in a professional manner.
+Students learn to prepare and present a professional multimedia portfolio.
 Emphasis is on appropriate selection of work, concept improvement and methods of presentation.
-(Formerly MULTI 295).

-DAT 282 ADVANCED AUTOCAD (2D)
+DAT 282 ADVANCED AUTOCAD - 2D

-2.00 hours lecture weekly, 3.00 hours lab weekly Commands for complex 2-D working drawings will be covered along with blocks, attributes and AutoCAD® system variables for improved user efficiency.
-(Formerly DAT 182).
+Commands for complex 2-D working drawings will be covered along with blocks, attributes and AutoCAD® system variables for improved user efficiency (Formerly DAT-182).